What is Dry Brining?

 Dry brining requires just a few easy steps:

-• Generously coat the meat with salt.
-Kosher or flakey sea salts are best as they have larger crystals that cling well.
-Table salt can work too.
+- Generously coat the meat with salt.
+Kosher Salt or flakey sea salts are best as they have larger crystals that cling well.
+At the basic level, we recommend our Lane's Kosher Pretzel Salt.

 With its simplicity and outstanding results, dry brining is a secret weapon that every griller should be using.
 Try it out on steaks, roasts, chops and poultry for meats that are noticeably more delicious and satisfying to eat.